broadwayinc/skapi-documentation/database/referencing.md

 - `source.only_granted_can_reference`: When set to `true`, only the user who has granted private access to the record can reference this record.

+- `source.feed_referencing_records`: When set to `true`, and if this is a record in subscription table, records referencing this record will be included to the subscribers feed.
+  For more information on subscription, see [Subscription](/database/subscription.md).

 - `source.referencing_index_restrictions`: You can set list of restrictions on the index values of the referencing record.
   This is useful when you want to restrict the referencing record to have certain index names and values.

 ## Referencing Index Restrictions

 You can set restrictions on the index values of the referencing record.